-When summer flowers have died away and the autumn leaves all fallen, let your fence bring a pop of colour to your garden through winter.
+When summer flowers have died away and the autumn leaves all fallen, let your fence bring colour to your garden through winter.
 You can buy panels which are pre-treated in coloured stains, but otherwise, take advantage of the large range of fence paints on the market.

 10. Build a boundary with flowers